Paresh10/Python-Object-Oriented-Programming/README.md

 # Python-Object-Oriented-Programming
-Coding assignments, practices and projects with Python 3.
+Coding assignments, practices and projects in Python 3.